How To Recognize a Milk Allergy in Your Baby - Baby Chick

 What Causes a Milk Allergy?

-While decreased lactase in the intestines causes lactose intolerance, a true milk allergy happens when the immune system falsely identifies milk protein as a threat.
-It attacks the milk protein with a chemical called histamine, which triggers the typical allergic symptoms like itching, sneezing, and diarrhea.1
+While decreased lactase activity in the intestines causes lactose intolerance, a true milk allergy occurs when the immune system mistakenly identifies milk protein as a threat.
+It attacks the milk protein with histamine, a chemical that triggers typical allergic symptoms such as itching, sneezing, and diarrhea.1

 There’s also a genetic component to this allergy.
-According to one study, infants with a milk allergy were much more likely to have first-degree relatives with other atopic conditions such as eczema, asthma, and allergy.5 Anecdotally, both of my daughters had a non-IgE mediated milk allergy, and my husband has asthma and other environmental allergies.
-I highly doubt that’s pure coincidence!
+According to one study, infants with a milk allergy were much more likely to have first-degree relatives with other atopic conditions such as eczema, asthma, and allergy.5 Anecdotally, both of my daughters had a non-IgE-mediated milk allergy, and my husband has asthma and other environmental allergies.
+I highly doubt that’s a pure coincidence!

-Sometimes, symptoms alone are enough to diagnose a milk allergy.
-However, the diagnostic process may vary depending on your child’s symptoms and the type of milk allergy you suspect.
+Diagnosing a milk allergy may involve a combination of symptoms, testing, and dietary changes.
+The diagnostic process may vary depending on your child’s symptoms and the type of milk allergy you suspect.
 If the cause of an allergic reaction is unclear or you or your doctor suspect a milk allergy in your baby based on skin, tummy, or breathing symptoms, they’ll likely want to perform some tests.
 They can diagnose IgE-mediated allergies (remember, these are the immediate-reaction allergies with skin, respiratory, and stomach symptoms) with the following:3,6

 Skin Prick Test